ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 AGILE/SCRUM

-Agile and SCRUM process is a more nuanced and prescriptive methodology than waterfall. ere are many great resources that cover these nuances in detail, including Sutherland s *Scrum*, *Agile Estimating and Planning* by Mike Cohn, *e Art of Agile Development* by James Shore & Shane Warders.
+Agile and SCRUM process is a more nuanced and prescriptive methodology than waterfall.
+There are many great resources that cover these nuances in detail, including Sutherland s *Scrum*, *Agile Estimating and Planning* by Mike Cohn, *e Art of Agile Development* by James Shore & Shane Warders.

 The key thing to realize about these processes is that they are guidelines,